Katsevich-Lab/sceptre/README.md

 intuitive conditional randomization test.

 **Update June 2022**: We have released a beta version of the `sceptre` Nextflow pipeline.
-This pipeline greatly facilitates the analysis of large-scale single-cell CRISPR screen data.
+This pipeline greatly facilitates the application of `sceptre` to large-scale data.

 **Update March 2022**: We are excited to release `sceptre` version 0.1.0, a major update that significantly improves the speed and